Except Phelps isn’t bringing his kids for a fun day at the park. The 43-year-old is hopping over to the Disney theme park for a few hours after work.

 • Park guests pick up a free pack of spell cards, a key card and a map at either the Firehouse on Main Street or behind the Ye Olde Christmas Shoppe in Liberty Square.

 • Guests begin by watching a short movie, in which Merlin asks the sorcerer recruit to help defeat villains that threaten the park.
-The map leads players to portals strategically placed throughout the park, and the goal is to use the spell cards to overcome the villains, who have been enlisted by Hades to cause mischief in the Magic Kingdom.
+The map leads players to secret, hidden portals strategically placed throughout the park, and the goal is to use the spell cards to overcome the villains, who have been enlisted by Hades to cause mischief in the Magic Kingdom.

 Each time he visits, Phelps brings a brown binder holding a highly coveted complete pack of Sorcerers cards.